Spring Planting Tips

 • Always read your seed packet for information concerning how to plant and grow the vegetables in question.

 • Use organic seed from companies such as Johnny’s Select Seed, Botanical Interests, Baker Creek, High Mowing, Fedco, Territorial, Renee’s, Seeds of Change or Hudson Valley.
 Seeds2Plate offers organic seedlings that can be pre-ordered and picked up in Littleton.
+See this evaluation of the companies where you can buy organic seeds.

 • Some examples of frost-tolerant spring vegetables that can be direct-seeded as early as the garden opens—peas, kale, arugula, spinach, carrots, beets, radishes, scallions, dill, cilantro, and lettuce.
 These types of plants will not do well in later summer heat and light unless protected.
 They don’t have problems dealing with a temperature drop in the evenings and can be harvested as you are planting your summer crops.